hmdliu/hmdliu-cv/index.md

 # Hammond Liu (刘浩铭)

 ## Background
-I am a rising junior at NYU Shanghai.
+I am a junior student at NYU Shanghai.
 I major in Computer Science, and I minor in Data Science and Maths.

 Currently, I'm doing researches about semantic segmentation with <a href="https://shanghai.nyu.edu/academics/faculty/directory/li-guo" target="_blank">Prof. Li Guo</a>.
 Previously, I completed a summer research project about large-parallax image stitching with the help of <a href="https://shanghai.nyu.edu/academics/faculty/directory/xianbin-gu" target="_blank">Prof. Xianbin Gu</a>.